Buying tickets online to a music concert, theatre event, sporting match or other event?

 Typically, official ticket sellers assign terms and conditions against resale to most event tickets.

 Understand that if you are purchasing your ticket from a secondary reseller, in most parts of Australia, your ticket may be subsequently cancelled by the official ticket seller or the event organiser if it is found to be resold.
-From 1 June 2018, the new laws in New South Wales will include a protection for consumers that will prevent tickets being cancelled if they were sold at or below face value plus 10 per cent.
+From 1 June 2018, the new laws in New South Wales include a protection for consumers that prevents tickets being cancelled if they were sold at or below face value plus 10 per cent.

 If you are purchasing from a ticket reseller, check their terms and conditions to see if they have any buyer protections in place.